-Discovered by GrujaRS, Mamba is an updated variant of a high-risk ransomware called Phobos.
-After successful infiltration, Mamba encrypts stored files and appends filenames with ".mamba" extension, as well as victim's unique ID and developers' email address.
-For instance, a file named "sample.jpg" would be renamed to something like "sample.jpg.id[1E857D00-1130].[firstname.lastname@example.org].mamba".
+Discovered by GrujaRS, Mamba is an updated variant of high-risk ransomware called Phobos.
+After successful infiltration, Mamba encrypts stored files and appends filenames with the ".mamba" extension plus the victim's unique ID and developer's email address.
+For instance, "sample.jpg" might be renamed to a filename such as "sample.jpg.id[1E857D00-1130].[firstname.lastname@example.org].mamba".
 Encrypted files instantly become unusable.
-Mamba is also designed to drop "info.txt" text file on victim's desktop and to display a pop-up window ("info.hta" html application).
+Mamba also stores the "info.txt" text file on the desktop and displays a pop-up window ("info.hta" HTML application).

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 Mamba shares many similarities with DDOS, PLUT, Wesker Encrypter, SYSTEM FAILURE, and dozens of other ransomware-type viruses.
-As with Mamba, most of these infections are also designed to compromise data so that developers could blackmail victims.
+As with Mamba, most of these infections are designed to compromise data so that developers can blackmail the victims.
 Size of ransom and type of encryption algorithm used are typically the only major differences.
-Unfortunately, most of these infections employ cryptographies that generate unique decryption keys.
-Hence, if the malware is fully developed (has no bugs/flaws) then restoring data manually (without developers interfering) is impossible.
-Infections like Mamba are one of the main reasons why you should maintain regular data backups.
-However, be sure to store them in a remote server or an unplugged storage device, because locally stored backups will be encrypted (compromised) together with regular files.
-It is also advised to have multiple backup copies stored in different locations, since there's always a chance that used server/storage device will be damaged.
+Unfortunately, these infections employ cryptographies that generate unique decryption keys.
+Therefore, unless the malware is not fully developed (has bugs/flaws), restoring data manually without the involvement of developers (contacting these people is not recommended) is impossible.
+Infections such as Mamba are one of the main reasons why you should maintain regular data backups, however, store them on a remote server or an unplugged storage device, since locally stored backups are encrypted (compromised) with regular files.
+You are also advised to have multiple backup copies stored in different locations, since there is always the chance that server or storage device will be damaged.

 How did ransomware infect my computer?

-The way developers proliferate Mamba is currently unknown.
-Yet it is worth noting that ransomware infections are often distributed using trojans, fake software cracks/updaters, third party software download sources, and email spam campaigns.
-Trojans are designed to cause so-called "chain infections".
+The way developers proliferate Mamba is currently unknown, however, ransomware infections are often distributed using trojans, fake software cracks/updaters, third party software download sources, and spam email campaigns.
+Trojans cause so-called "chain infections".
 They stealthily infiltrate computers and inject them with additional malware.
-Software cracks are meant to activate paid software for free.
-However, most of them are fake and are designed to download/install malware instead of providing access to paid features.
+Software cracks activate paid software free of charge, however, most are fake and download/install malware rather than providing access to paid features.
 Fake updaters are also similar.
-They usually infect systems by exploiting outdated software's bugs/flaws or simply downloading and installing malware instead of the actual updates.
-Cyber criminals employ unofficial download sources (freeware download websites, free file hosting sites, peer-to-peer [P2P] networks, etc.) to spread malware by presenting it as legitimate software.
-By doing so, crooks trick users into manual download/installation of malware.
-Email spam campaigns are also used to in a similar manner.
-Crooks send hundreds of thousands of deceptive emails that contain malicious attachments (links and/or files) and messages encouraging users to open them.
-In order to create the impression of legitimacy crooks often present these attachments as some important documents (e.g., bills, invoices, receipts, or similar).
-In summary, users' lack of knowledge and reckless behavior are the main reasons for computer infections.
+They usually infect systems by exploiting outdated software bugs/flaws or simply downloading and installing malware rather than the updates.
+Cyber criminals employ unofficial download sources (freeware download websites, free file hosting sites, peer-to-peer [P2P] networks, etc.) to proliferate malware by presenting it as legitimate software.
+In doing so, criminals trick users into manual download/installation of malware.
+Spam email campaigns are also used to in a similar manner.
+Criminals send hundreds of thousands of deceptive emails that contain malicious attachments (links and/or files) and messages encouraging users to open them.
+To attempt to give the impression of legitimacy, criminals often present these attachments as important documents (e.g., bills, invoices, receipts or similar).
+In summary, lack of knowledge of these threats and careless behavior are the main reasons for computer infections.

 |Threat Type||Ransomware, Crypto Virus, Files locker|